askST: How do I keep myself safe while karting?

 Is the safety briefing important?

 Yes.
 Circuits in Singapore must ensure that briefings are given before people get into their go-karts each time.
 The safety briefing includes what actions to take if there is an accident, and the meaning of the different flag colours that track marshals may use.
-For example, a yellow flag means to slow down and that an accident is ahead; a red flag means the session has been stopped due to an incident on track, and the drivers are to slow down and return to the pits; and a chequered flag means the session is over, and the drivers should slow down and return to the pits.
+For example, a yellow flag means to slow down and that an accident is ahead; a red flag means the session has been stopped due to an incident on track, and the drivers are to slow down and return to the pits.
+A chequered flag means the session is over, and the drivers should slow down and return to the pits.

 “It is important to read and listen to the rules and regulations, as well as the safety briefing.
 If there is no briefing, it may be necessary to ask for one so that (drivers) can be apprised of what can and cannot be done,” Mr Moh said, adding that it is common to see first-timers not listening to instructions properly and rushing to the pit.